 4. Stop smoking & reduce alcohol intake

-Smoking damages the blood vessels leading to your heart, brain and other parts of your body.
+Smoking damages the blood vessels that lead to your heart, brain and other body parts.
 This makes you four times more likely to die of heart attack or stroke and three times more likely to die from sudden cardiac death than a non-smoker.

-Some studies show that moderate alcohol intake actually benefits heart health, but it’s difficult to see clearly cause and effect from those studies.
-Excessive alcohol consumption on the other hand is hard on the heart, and, as well, exacerbates risk factors like excess body weight due to loss of impulse control when intoxicated.
+Some studies show that moderate alcohol intake actually benefits heart health, but it’s difficult to see the cause and effect clearly.
+Excessive alcohol consumption, on the other hand, is hard on the heart and exacerbates risk factors like excess body weight due to loss of impulse control when intoxicated.
 When mixed with certain other drugs, especially stimulants, alcohol can lead to heart issues.
 In some extreme cases, alcohol intake puts a person at risk for substance abuse concerns.